 The paper’s “complete” coverage failed to note these exculpatory tweets.
 The paper either failed to do a thorough job or intentionally chose to practice “gotcha” negativity journalism.
 They did not do complete coverage of their subject as the above tweets highlight.

-The reporter, Aaron Calvin defends his action in an interview given to Buzzfeed News in which he seems to lack any self awareness:
+The reporter, Aaron Calvin defends his action in an interview given to Buzzfeed News in which he seems to lack self awareness:

 - “This event basically set my entire life on fire,” reporter Aaron Calvin said.[How is that different than what he did to Carson King ?]